0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 You live so long
 ```

 Out of all the lyrics in the song, this is one of the most harrowing.
 The narrator desperately cries out that the length of both of their lives feels like a curse.
 They are forced to acknowledge that they spent so long with his abusive partner and will now have to carry the rest of their life burdened by this trauma.
+In a way, the narrator fears that their fragile mind will one day succumb to the damage it has taken throughout their life: from the abusive relationship to the gendered abuse they feel everyday.

 ```ad-quote
 title: **dish rags**: 3:O:6-9
 I wish I could have seen you grow *(x4)*
 ```

+Even after getting out of such a terrible spot, the narrator still has hope for the future of both themselves and their abuser.
+After everything that the abuser has done to them, the narrator still wants to see them grow and change into a person who can love once again.
+They saw that the abuser can truly be a caring and loving person, and would gain some sort of contentment out of seeing

 ```ad-note